WiP Founder – Dr. Shay Bahramirad

 Dr. Jessica Bian

-Dr. Bian is a visionary leader and architect.
-She has spearheaded industry’s reliability metrics and risk assessment programs.
-She is currently with the Federal Energy Regulatory Commission (FERC).
-Prior to FERC, she was the Director of Performance Analysis at the North American Electric Reliability Corporation (NERC).
-Under her leadership, 18 industry-wide reliability indicators and three composite indices were established first time to determine the reliability of the North American bulk power system.
+Dr. Jessica Bian is a visionary leader and architect.
+She has spearheaded electric industry’s reliability metrics and grid risk assessment.
+Currently she is the Vice President of Grid Services at Grid-X Partners.
+Before that, she was with the Federal Energy Regulatory Commission (FERC), Washington, DC.
+Previously, she was the Director of Performance Analysis at North American Electric Reliability Corporation (NERC) in Atlanta, Georgia.
+Under her leadership, a total of 18 industry-wide reliability indicators were established to determine grid reliability, adequacy, and associated risks.
+She is widely recognized as a pioneer and trusted world leader in the field.

 Dr. Lina Li